platformatic/undici-slicer-interceptor/README.md

 ### FGH Expression Syntax

 FGH expressions use a simple query language that's similar to jq syntax.
-These expressions are evaluated against a context object containing request information.
+These expressions are evaluated against a context object containing request information or response data.

 #### Available Context Properties